Carmen Segarra

 Segarra appealed the district court's dismissal to the United States Court of Appeals for the Second Circuit in May 2014.
 Her brief was filed on December 9, 2014, and defendant-appellees reply brief is due December 30, 2014.

 After her dismissal, Segarra in September 2014 released audio recordings about another issue in which the Federal Reserve did not properly regulate Goldman Sachs.
 After the European Banking Authority required European banks to increase their capital holdings to make them more robust to shocks, Spanish Santander Bank arranged for Goldman to hold some of its shares in its Brazilian subsidiary for some years, for a payment of about $40 million, a practice that was considered by Federal Reserve to be "legal but shady."
 Segarra said that she had pointed out that there was a requirement, which was not followed, for Goldman to check that the FR had no objection to the terms.
 Opinions were published about the ineffectual behaviour of a government agency supposed to hold to account an organisation, rather than make minor criticism but take no action on being presented with disturbing or threatening information.
 Excerpts of the recordings were featured in a lengthy report on the radio show This American Life.

+She graduated from Harvard College, Columbia University, and Cornell Law School.